Effective July 25, 2013

 (12) The land surveyor shall establish or confirm a monument or confirm the prior placement of monuments at each and every property corner on the boundary line or boundary lines of the parcel or tract of land being surveyed.
 In such cases where the placement of a required monument at its proper location is impractical, a witness or reference monument shall be placed with the data given to show its location upon the ground in relation to the boundary lines or corner.
 In any case the type and size of all monuments, either found or set, and the relationship of the monuments to the surveyed lines and corners will be shown on the drawing.
 Where practical, monuments shall be constructed of material capable of being detected with the conventional instruments for finding ferrous or magnetic objects.
 All set monuments shall have affixed thereto a durable marker or cap bearing, at a minimum, the license number of the land surveyor in responsible charge, or the Certificate of Authorization number of the firm performing the survey.
 Monuments for the exterior corners of a subdivision shall be set by the surveyor who certified the plat of the subdivision prior to the recordation of the subdivision plate.
 It is the responsibility of the surveyor to set the interior corners on all lot and block corners prior to the conveyance of the lot, block or any part thereof within thirty days of completion of the infrastructure improvements, but no later that one year after recordation of the subdivision plat.

-(13) The accuracy of the measurements for the survey shall be based upon the type of survey, and the current or expected use of the land.
+(13) Accuracy of measurements.
+The accuracy of the measurements for the survey shall be based upon the type of survey, and the current or expected use of the land.
 The accuracy of the measurements thus performed shall be substantiated by the computations of the traverse; the relative error of closure permissible shall be no greater than the following standards given below:

-(A) Where there is or will be zero lot line construction on small tracts in a high density urban area, the allowable closure error is 1:10,000 and the allowable positional error is plus or minus 0.10 feet.
+(A) Where there is or will be zero lot line construction on small tracts in a high density urban area, the allowable closure error is 1:10,000 or the allowable positional error is plus or minus 0.10 feet.

-(B) In residential or commercial subdivisions where the length of lines does not exceed 300 ft, the area of tracts does not exceed 2 acres, and there is no plan for zero lot line construction, the allowable closure error is 1:10,000 and the allowable positional error is plus or minus 0.25 feet.
+(B) In residential or commercial subdivisions where the length of lines does not exceed 300 ft, the area of tracts does not exceed 2 acres, and there is no plan for zero lot line construction, the allowable closure error is 1:10,000 or the allowable positional error is plus or minus 0.25 feet.

-(F) Field work which has a closure error greater than the maximum allowed, or linear error of closure greater than the maximum positional error shown, shall be considered unacceptable and shall be corrected.
+(F) Field work performed which has a closure error greater than the maximum allowed, or linear error of closure greater than the maximum positional error shown, shall be considered unacceptable and shall be corrected.
 Adjustment of a traverse must not shift the position of any point more than the maximum positional error listed above.

 (14) When special conditions exist that effectively prevent the survey from meeting these minimum standards, the special conditions and any necessary deviation from the standards shall be noted upon the drawing.
 It shall be a violation of this rule to use special conditions to circumvent the intent and purpose of these minimum standards.

-(15) A survey plat, sketch or map must be created whenever a land or boundary survey is done.
+(15) A survey plat, sketch or map must be created whenever a land or boundary survey is performed.
 Every survey plat, sketch or map must contain the legal description of the land being surveyed, either on the face of the survey plat or attached to and referenced to the survey plat.

 (16) Additions or deletions to survey drawings by other than the signing party or parties is prohibited without written consent of the signing party or parties.